Yale's EGFR/HER2 Vaccine Helps Dogs With Metastasis?!

-Canine Cancer vaccine developed by a Yale University team is helping dogs fight cancer where other treatments have failed.
+Canine Cancer vaccine developed by a Yale University team is helping dogs become long-term survivors where other treatments have failed.

-I first learned about new vaccine-based immunotherapy created by Yale University researchers from a mom of a brave six-year-old St Bernard fighting cancer.
+I first learned about this new vaccine-based immunotherapy created by Yale University researchers in 2019 from a friend whose six-year-old St Bernard was fighting cancer.

 Here is a summary of the Yale Canine Cancer Vaccine.

-Today’s standard-of-care treatment mostly relies on surgery, chemotherapy, and radiation therapy.
+Today’s standard-of-care treatment largely relies on surgery, chemo, and radiation therapy.

 Who developed the Yale Canine Cancer Vaccine?

-On the surface of tumor cells, roughly 10x to 100x more of these proteins are found compared to normal healthy cells.
-This over-expression is associated with aggressive tumor growth and poor prognosis.
+This means that on the surface of tumor cells, roughly 10x to 100x more of these proteins are found compared to normal healthy cells.

-With the injection of Yale vaccine, the dog’s immune cells become trained to recognize cells displaying EGFR/HER2 proteins as ‘bad’ cells and to attack them.
+With the injection of the Yale vaccine, the dog’s immune cells become trained to recognize cells displaying EGFR or HER2 proteins as ‘bad’ cells and to attack them.